rebecca1230/IntrotoIM/midtermProject/journal.md

 }
 ````

-## 2/24(Wednesday)
+## Feb 24 Wednesday \
+Today, I did the following three tasks:
-1. Created a class for Paddles and another class for Puck.
+1. Created a class for Paddles.
+2. Created a class for Puck.
-2. Included some functions in the classes that can do the following:
+3. Included some functions in the classes that can do the following:
     1. Display the puck.
     2. Display the paddles.
-    3. Create a move function that lets the puck bounces back and forth in between the upper and lower edges.
+    3. Allow the puck to bounce when hit the upper and lower edges.
-    4. With the keyPressed() function, two players are able to move the paddles up and down with the keys WSEA, and arrow keys UP,DOWN,RIGHT,LEFT.

-**Discoveries:**
+    4. The left player can move the paddle up, down, left, and right by pressing the keys: WSEA.
+    5. The right player can move the paddle up, down, left, and right by pressing the arrow keys: UP,DOWN,LEFT,RIGHT.
+**Reflection** \
-For the speed of the puck (xspeed, yspeed), if xspeed is larger than the yspeed, then the puck will be slid off the screen, instead of having the chance to bounce up and down in between the screen.
-To sum up, the proportion of the speed of (x,y) is important.
+I realized that the proportion between xspeed and yspeed is important.
+For the speed of the puck (xspeed, yspeed), if xspeed is larger than the yspeed, then the puck will slide off the screen before having the chance to bounce up and down in between the screen.

-## 2/25(Thursday)
+## Feb 25 Thursday \
+Today, I did the following three tasks:
-1. Spent most of the time reviewing concepts that allow me to proceed in creating more sophisticated functions.
+2. Reviewed more coding concepts that allow me to proceed in creating more sophisticated functions.
 3. Redesigned the background.
-4. Created the functiom that let the left and right paddles unable to cross the middle of the line.
+4. Created the functiom that limits the paddles' range of movementlet (making both the left and right paddles unable to cross the middle of the table).

-**Discoveries:**
+**Reflection** \
 Background(0); should be put under the draw() function, or else, rather than create a puck for bouncing back and forth, we will create multiple pucks overlapping each other.

-**What works and what does not work: Limit the paddles' range of movement**
+**What works and what does not work: Limit the paddles' range of movement** \
-The left and right paddles encompass different functionality, when including them under the same class of "Paddles", I need to look out for the possible contradictions among the functions and design the program more carefully.
+At first, both paddles could move on all parts of the screen.
+However, what I want was the left paddle having only the area (0, width/2) and the right paddle haivng (width/2,width).
+It took me a while to figure out how to make different objects under the same class to acquire different ranges.
+The following is the progress:

 First, I used boolean to determine the left and right paddles:
 ````